 Kurta is a collarless, loose-fit shirt that falls just above or below the knees and is popular in South Asian countries.
 They are worn as traditional, relaxed, and relaxing apparel.

-In the form of long hanging shirts.
-This garment, which originated in Central Asia, is constructed of lightweight materials such as cotton or silk and it can be carried both by women and men.
+In the form of long-hanging shirts.
+This garment, which originated in Central Asia, is constructed of lightweight materials such as cotton or silk and can be carried by both women and men.

 Kurtis is clothing with corner slits that hang just above the waist and reveal the midriff.
 Jackets, blouses, and waistcoats are all possibilities to wear.

-They come in a variety of styles, such as the Gujarati, Punjabi, Bihari, and Rajasthani Kurtis.
-Kurtis is available in a variety of dye combinations and colors, and they are made from feminine textiles.
+They come in a variety of styles, such as Gujarati, Punjabi, Bihari, and Rajasthani Kurtis.
+Kurtis is available in a variety of dye combinations and colours, and they are made from feminine textiles.

 Like linen, chiffon, cotton, and silk.
 They come in several collar styles, including V-neck, mandarin-collar, and off-the-shoulder, etc.,